Fully Dynamic All Pairs All Shortest Paths: Basic APASP Algorithm

+The number of Type-1 triples, processed by \fullyfixup is addressed by amortizing over the entire update sequence as described in the paragraph below.

+For a \mbox{Type-2} triple processed by \fullyfixupend, we observe that after such a triple becomes a ST, it is not removed from $P^*$ unless a real or dummy update is triggered on a vertex that lies in it.
+But in such an update this would be counted as a Type-0 triple.
+Further, each such Type-2 triple is examined only a constant number of times \fullyfixupend, because after they are inserted into $P^*$ the bit $\cb$ associated changes to 1 and they will not be processed again by fixup, unless the number of paths they represent is changed (point [\ref{fact:fbeta}]).
+Hence we charge each access to a Type-2 triple to the step in which it was created as a Type-1 triple.

+For Type-3 triples, we distinguish two cases: if $\gamma$ didn't change its count in $P$ after it became a THT then its flag is $\cb=1$ and it is present in $P^*$ with the correct count (point [\ref{fact:fbeta}]).
+Thus the fixup algorithm will not process it.
+If $\gamma$ changed its count in $P$ while it was a THT then its flag is $\cb=0$ and we can charge the processing of $\gamma$ (if extracted from $H_f$) to the sub-triple $\gamma'$ generated from the updated node that increased the count of $\gamma$; in other words there was an LST $\gamma'$, created in a previous update, whose extensions added to the count of $\gamma$.
+Observe that, triples in $P^*$ that are not placed initially in $H_f$ and have $\cb=1$ in $P$ (no additional path was added to that triple) are not examined in any step of fixup (point [\ref{fact:fbeta}]), so no additional Type-3 triples are examined.

+For Type-4, we note that for any $x, y$ we add exactly one candidate min-key triple from $P(x,y)$ to $H_f$, hence initially there are at most $n^2$ such triples in $H_f$, any of which could be Type-4.
+Moreover, we never process an old LHT which is not a new ST so no additional Type-4 triples are examined during fixup.
+Thus the number of triples examined by a call to fixup is $C$ plus $X$, where $X$ is the number of {\em new} triples fixup adds to the tuple system.
+(This includes an $O(1)$ credit placed on each new LHT for a possible later conversion to an HT.)

+Let $r$ be the number of updates in the update sequence.
+Since triples are removed only in cleanup, at most $O(r \cdot C)$ triples are removed (or decremented) by the cleanups.
+There can be at most $D$ triples remaining at the end of the sequence, hence the total number of new triples added by all fixups in the update sequence is $O(r \cdot C + D)$.
+Since the time taken to access a triple is $O(\log n)$ due to the data structure operations, and we examine at least $n^2$ triples at each round, the total time spent by fixup over $r$ updates is $O((r \cdot (n^2 + C) + D)\cdot \log n)$. \end{proof}

 In Section~\ref{sec:alg-main}, we will use the algorithm \fullyupdate within algorithm \fullydynamicend , that performs a special sequence of `dummy' updates, to obtain a fully dynamic APASP algorithm with an $O(\vstar^2 \log^3 n)$ amortized cost per update; we obtain this amortized bound by establishing suitable upper bounds on the parameters $C$ and $D$ in Lemma~\ref{lem:basic-amort} when algorithm \fullydynamic is used.
 We conclude this section with some lemmas that will be used in the analysis of the amortized time bound of Algorithm~\ref{algo:fully-main}.
-The proof of the following lemma is fairly straightforwared, but since it refers to the pseudocode in Appendix~\ref{sec:fully-update}, it is deferred to Appendix \ref{sec:lemma6proof}.